 You can also ask if they see other areas they know they need to grow in to achieve that vision.
 Make a specific plan of support.
 Is it a course to take?
 A coach?
 A quick check-in before a meeting?
 A weekly stand-up to stay on track?
 Keep aligning the activities to the vision.
 Then, act on that plan and get those resources.
 And as the giver of feedback, set a time to check back in and repeat the process.
 That brings us back to the relationship and builds trust.
 See, a shiny infinity loop!

 Feedback brings all the feels because it’s personal.
-Not in a vendetta against you personal, but it’s about how you as a person work in the world.
+Not in a vendetta against you personally, but it’s about how you as a person work in the world.
 And we absolutely need feedback to grow and change.

 But goodness!
 How many times have you received unhelpful feedback?
 Or you sat like me with that buzzy feeling while you anxiously waited for the “but” in the feedback sandwich.